 Memo from Interim Provost Chally

-The textbook adoption system is available to faculty and departments to submit SPRING 2018 textbook adoptions and course materials requirements.
+The textbook adoption system is available to faculty and departments to submit FALL 2018 textbook adoptions and course materials requirements.

 and compliance deadlines for fall adoption is below.
 Visit UNF’s Textbook

 Adoption & Affordability page for more information and instructions on Textbook Adoption

 and instructions on submitting your textbook information into the system.

 posting of textbook requirements has the strong support of the student body,

 and it is a requirement in the Florida Statutes.

 Faculty and departments are encouraged to submit their FALL 2018 textbook

 adoptions at www.unfstore.com by the date below so that this information is available

 to students when planning their schedules.
 Textbook information helps